-Updated on 2.
-February 2022 by Jan Bunk
+Updated on 29.
+October 2024 by Jan Bunk

 Unfortunately, Apple's review process for apps in the App Store is quite strict.
 If you're not familiar with their guidelines, you can easily make mistakes that lead to the initial rejection from the App Store.
-In this article, I want to show you the most common issues we encounter when helping customers to get their app published.
-This article focuses on the review process for apps we created for customers by turning their website into an app.
+Let's see which sections of the app review guidelines cause the most app rejections (from our experience).

 You might be required to process payments made on your website with In-App-Purchases (IAP) instead.
 As this section of the guidelines is quite detailed and provides lots of exceptions (section 3.1.3), we encourage you to read through it fully.